danhislop/Projects/README.md

 --
 ## Excel Tip
-* Given a list of Full Names in excel, the following formulas will exctract First, Last name to create separate columns:
+* Given a list of Full Names in excel, the following formulas will extract First, Last name to create separate columns:

 | Full Name | First Name | Last Name |
 |------------|----------|----------|